ShishirGupta-Wu/aspergillus_ps/README.md

 ## Requirements

 Perl, BioPerl, T-Coffeee, Prank, Pal2Nal, Gblocks, Hyphy, PAML.
-All the programs should be installed and path should be added in the bash profile (Unix OS).*
+All the programs should be installed and path should be added in the bash profile (Unix OS).

 ## 1. Sequences
-All the sequences used can be downloaded from
+All the amino acid sequences used can be downloaded from here and nucleotide sequences can be downloaded from here.

 ## 2. Orthology analysis
 Orthology were computed using standerd protocol of OrthoMCL.
 Please find the access link of software [here](https://orthomcl.org/common/downloads/software/v2.0/orthomclSoftware-v2.0.9.tar.gz) and protocol for computations [here] https://orthomcl.org/common/downloads/software/v2.0/UserGuide.txtV